venzen/zen2pool/README.md

 Requirements:
 -------------------------
 Generic:
-* Bitcoin >=0.8.5
+* Bitcoin >=0.8.6
-* Python >=2.6
+* Python 2.7
 * Twisted >=10.0.0
-* python-argparse (for Python =2.6)

 Ubuntu Linux:
 * sudo apt-get install python-zope.interface python-twisted python-twisted-web
-* sudo apt-get install python-argparse # if on Python 2.6

-In order to run P2Pool with scrypt-based altcoins, you would need to build and install the ltc_scrypt module that includes the scrypt proof of work code that Litecoin and its clones uses for hashes.
+In order to run zen2pool with scrypt-based altcoins, you would need to build and install the ltc_scrypt module that includes the scrypt proof of work code that Litecoin and its clones use for hashes.

 Install scrypt module:

     cd litecoin_scrypt
     sudo python setup.py install

-Running P2Pool:
+Running zen2pool:
 -------------------------
-To use P2Pool, you need at least 2 prerequisites:
+To use zen2pool, you need at least 2 prerequisites:

 1) a locally running instance of the altcoin daemon you want to mine.
 2) configuration settings for the altcoin must be included in the files